How Painful Is Getting a Dental Implant?

 Overview of Dental Implants and What to Expect

 Dental implants are a popular option for replacing missing teeth.
 The procedure involves surgically placing an artificial tooth root, made of titanium, into the jawbone.
 Once the implant has been placed, a replacement tooth or bridge can be attached to it.
 Dental implants are considered a permanent solution, as they are designed to last a long time with proper care.
+While dental implants are a sought-after solution, understanding their myriad benefits can further emphasize their importance.
+For a comprehensive list of benefits, check our article on the benefits of dental implants.

 When you go in for a dental implant, you can expect to undergo a surgical procedure.
 The procedure is usually performed under local anesthesia, and in some cases, sedation may be used.
 The implant is placed into the jawbone, and the gum tissue is then sutured back into place.
 Over the course of several months, the implant will fuse with the bone in a process called osseointegration.
 Once this process is complete, the replacement tooth or bridge can be attached to the implant.